HD DVD vs Blu Ray: Which Format Should You Choose

 Summary: HD DVD vs Blu Ray, both formats are next-generation optical disc formats that are used for watching videos in a high-definition resolution.
 Their output quality is better than that of normal DVDs and CDs.
 In this article, we will compare Blu Ray vs HD DVD.
 Apart from Blu ray vs HD DVD comparison, we will also find out how to digitize HD DVDs and Blu-rays using one of the best converter software.

-In this article, we will discuss HD DVD vs Blu-ray players, and then we will talk about different aspects of both high-definition formats to help you decide which one you should go for.
+In this article, we will discuss the two high-definition formats: HD DVD vs Blu-ray, and then we will introduce the software to help you rip 4K Blu-ray and HD DVD.

 A High Definition or HD DVD is an optical storage medium with high storage capacity.
 It was once seen as a successor or latest form of DVD.
 A single-layered, one-sided standard DVD holds 4.7 GB of data, and a double-layered disc holds 8.5 GB.
 Single layered HD DVDs contain a storage capacity of 15 Giga Bytes, whereas a double-layered HD DVD has around 30 GB of storage space.
 Let's move ahead and discuss the Advantages and drawbacks of HD DVDs.

-- Global Industry support: HD DVD has the support of industry giants such as Intel, Microsoft, Hitachi, Kenwood, Fujitsu, Toshiba, Samsung, Lenovo, Canon, Ricoh, Imation, HP, and Sanyo.
+4. Global Industry support: HD DVD has the support of industry giants such as Intel, Microsoft, Hitachi, Kenwood, Fujitsu, Toshiba, Samsung, Lenovo.
 Similarly, if we talk about software, it has the backing of Studio Canal, the Weinstein Company, New Line, Paramount, Warner, Universal, and Dreamworks.

-- 1080p output: If we talk about HD DVD vs Blu-ray quality, Blu-ray is undoubtedly a step ahead with its almost 3D-like stunning image.
+1. 1080p output: If we talk about HD DVD vs Blu-ray quality, Blu-ray is undoubtedly a step ahead with its almost 3D-like stunning image.
 HD DVD comes out at 1080i, whereas normal DVDs have an output of 576p only.
-In contrast, 1080p delivered by Blu Ray has a resolution of 1920 x 1080 at around 54Bit/sec bandwidth.
+In contrast, 1080p delivered by Blu-ray has a resolution of 1920 x 1080 at around 54Bit/sec bandwidth.
 With consumer entertainment devices, 1080p is the best result possible.

-- Comes as a standard format in Play Station 3: A Blu-ray drive comes as a standard in all PS3s.
+4. Comes as a standard format in Play Station 3: A Blu-ray drive comes as a standard in all PS3s.
 And this is a huge upside of the Blu-ray format.
-This is why the Bluray player has become the highest-selling Player in no time.
+This is why the Blu-ray player has become the highest-selling Player in no time.

-- With Backwards compatibility with CDs and DVDs: A Blu-Ray Player can read and play your old collection of movies and videos because of its backward compatible feature with CDs and DVDs.
+5. With Backwards compatibility with CDs and DVDs: A Blu-ray Player can read and play your old collection of movies and videos because of its backward compatible feature with CDs and DVDs.

-After going through the specifications, pros, and cons of both HD DVD and Blu Ray, HD DVD player vs Blu ray don't sound like a difficult decision to make.
-After all, Blu-ray can hold more data, almost two times more data than HD DVD, and when we talk about HD DVD vs Blu ray quality, Blu-ray is again the winner.
-Moreover, Blu ray is a standard video format for PS3 too.
+After going through the specifications, pros, and cons of both HD DVD and Blu-ray, HD DVD vs Blu-ray don't sound like a difficult decision to make.
+After all, Blu-ray can hold more data, almost two times more data than HD DVD, and when we talk about HD DVD vs Blu-ray quality, Blu-ray is again the winner.
+Moreover, Blu-ray is a standard video format for PS3 too.
 The only drawback is it is cost-effective as compared to HD DVD and Player.

 So it's all up to you.
 The best approach is to watch the image quality and video result of both video formats side by side and decide which one pleases you more.